samhippo/mpv-scripts/README.md

 Alt+Enter script_message load-dir
 ```
 #### Usage
 Activating this command will retreive all video files from the directory of the currently playing video file and add them to the active playlist.
-It then skips to the next playlist item.

 ## ▶️  &nbsp; load-dir-auto.lua
 Automatically adds all video files from the current directory to the active playlist.